vippsas/vipps-developers/README.md

 ![Vipps test app icon](images/vipps-testapp-app-store-icon.jpg)

-The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea (you do not need an activation code).
+The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea (you do *not* need an activation code).

-The app is identical to the production app, but connects to the Vipps test environment [The Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.
+The app is identical to the production app, but connects to the Vipps [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.

 ## Android